Yoast/wordpress-seo/readme.txt

 Enhancements:

+* Introduces the indexables overview, to guide you through your content needing more attention and improvements.
 * Adds support for indexed terms in sitemap for taxonomies who have a default `noindex` option.
 It needs to be enabled using the `wpseo_sitemap_exclude_taxonomy` filter.
 Props to @mpskovvang.
 * Fixes an issue in the default editor where image elements would lead to repeated requests for that image source while editing content.
 * Introduces a new filter `wpseo_sitemap_post_type_first_links` that can be used to add